abderelmalki-jpg/ch7AL/README.md

-git push -u origin main
-# CH7AL - Price Sharing App
+# Ch7al - Price Sharing App

 This is a Next.js application for community-based price sharing.